 A key to reducing burnout is lessening the obligation overhead that comes with getting a perfectly reasonable, and otherwise satisfying, task done.
 That can happen a number of ways, but one tactic is making meetings as productive and enjoyable as possible using workplace technology that allows for connection among remote participants.
 The technology should empower participants to collaborate so meetings feel more productive and less frustrating.

-Bose Work, for example, is a suite of solutions that can help in designing effective huddle rooms, conference areas, or other workspaces that are welcoming, productivity-minded, and aren't affected by poor connections or quality issues.
-It includes Bose Videobar VB1, which can bring premium video and sound quality to remote meetings using automatic beam-steering microphones that actively focus on voices and reject noise, avoiding the need to mute every time you're not actively speaking, and a 4K ultra-HD camera that allows you to read a white board in a room, even when you're dialing in remotely; and Bose Noise Cancelling Headphones 700 UC that equip workers with an adaptive microphone system and personalized noise cancellation, helping them to minimize distractions and work better in any space.
+The Sound of Work, for example, is a suite of solutions that can help in designing effective huddle rooms, conference areas, or other workspaces that are welcoming, productivity-minded, and aren't affected by poor connections or quality issues.
+It includes Bose Professional Videobar VB1, which can bring premium video and sound quality to remote meetings using automatic beam-steering microphones that actively focus on voices and reject noise, avoiding the need to mute every time you're not actively speaking, and a 4K ultra-HD camera that allows you to read a white board in a room, even when you're dialing in remotely.

 Technology should aim to simplify the lives of workers, not complicate them.
 Easy-to-use and seamless conferencing solutions will make communication and collaboration feel natural, and setup should be instant, resulting in less time wasted on technical difficulties and more time spent on productive work.